erin-docs/e_docs_thelook_events/docs_notes/docs_notes.md

 # Docs Notes

-## DO NOT COMMIT CHANGES FOR JON ALLEN ** I need to have unbuilt PDTs in Dev Mode and if you push his dev branch, those PDTs will get built
+## DO NOT COMMIT CHANGES FOR USER [JON ALLEN](https://docslatest.cloud.looker.com/admin/users/117/edit) ** I need to have unbuilt PDTs in Dev Mode and if you push his dev branch, those PDTs will get built

 Using this project for: